Hortensia Lamar

 Hortensia Lamar y Delmonte (1888 – 1967) was a Cuban suffragist and clubwoman.
 She was president of the Club Femenino de Cuba and the Federación Nacional de Asociaciones Femeninas.

 Early life

 Lamar was born to a wealthy family from Matanzas.

 Career

-Lamar was a founder and president of the Club Femenino de Cuba and the Federación Nacional de Asociaciones Femeninas.
+Lamar was a founder member and president of the Club Femenino de Cuba and the Federación Nacional de Asociaciones Femeninas, alongside Pilar Jorge de Tella, Mariblanca Sabas Alomá, Ofelia Domínguez Navarro and Pilar Morlón de Menéndez.
 She edited the club's official magazine, La mujer moderna, "the most political radical of the journals of its time".
 The federation of Cuban women's organizations campaigned for women's suffrage, juvenile courts, workers' rights, and women's education.